CompleteUnityDeveloper/05-Block-Breaker/README.md

 ### 35 Tune & Playtest ###

 **In this video (objectives)…**

 1. Refer back to your player experience to determine how you tune your game.

 2. Tune all of your game variables so that you're happy with them.

 3. Ask a friend to playtest.

 **After watching (learning outcomes)…**

 Tune your game so that it matches your player experience.

+### 36 Autoplay for Playtesting ###

+**In this video (objectives)…**

+1. Create an if statement to test if we have enabled autoplay.
+2. If auto play is enabled, change the paddle's x position to the same as the ball's x position.

+**After watching (learning outcomes)…**
+Able to lock the paddle to the ball using an autoplay toggle.